convox/docs/docs/networking/nlb.md

 OK
 ```

 Before running this, verify your AWS account has Elastic IP quota headroom.
 A public NLB consumes 2 EIPs on a 2-AZ Rack or 3 EIPs on an HA 3-AZ Rack.
-If the Rack already has `Private=Yes` (which consumes 2-3 EIPs for NAT gateways), a `Private=Yes` HA 3-AZ Rack will need 6 EIPs total — above the AWS default of 5 per region.
+If the Rack already has `Private=Yes` (which consumes 2-3 EIPs for NAT gateways), a `Private=Yes` HA 3-AZ Rack will need 6 EIPs total, above the AWS default of 5 per region.

 ```bash
 $ aws service-quotas get-service-quota \